pryv/dev-site/src/documents/sections/activity.html.md

 ## Authorization

-All requests for retrieving and manipulating activity data must carry a valid [access token](#data-types-access) in the HTTP `Authorization` header.
+All requests for retrieving and manipulating activity data must carry a valid [access token](#data-types-access) in the HTTP `Authorization` header or, alternatively, in a query string's `auth` parameter.
 (You get the token itself either by retrieving it in the [administration](#admin-accesses) or from sharing.)

 Here's what a proper request looks like:
 ```http